LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 Here for a request like `GET /files/images/logo.png`, the `path` dynamic part will capture the `images/logo.png` value.

-You can also defines your own regular expression for a dynamic part, using the `$identifier<regex>` syntax:
+You can also defines your own regular expression for a dynamic part, using the `$id<regex>` syntax:

 ```scala
 GET   /clients/$id<[0-9]+>       Clients.show(id: Long)